basakbozkurt/FactCheck-LLM/README.md

     ollama serve

-After

-    # generate predictions
     python main.py gemma2:9b

-output will be in data folder.
+The output will be saved in the data folder.

+ ## Check Output

-    # how many completed
+To see how many predictions were completed:

     wc -l data/results_gemma2:9b.json

-    # realtime watch
+For real-time monitoring:

     tail -f data/results*.json